hitvoice/notes/toolbox/git.md

 git status -s
-git diff # between staged and unstaged files git difftool git add xxx.py # put this file into the project git add -A # add all the files in the directory git diff --staged # between staged files and last commit git commit -m "add xxx.py" git commit # use vim to enter a multi-line commit message; use after pull and fix a conflict git push
+git diff # between staged and unstaged files git difftool git add xxx # put this file into the project git add -A # add all the files in the directory git diff --staged # between staged files and last commit git commit -m "add xxx" git commit # use vim to enter a multi-line commit message; use after pull and fix a conflict git push

 git log -3 # view the latest 3 commits
-git rm xxx # untrack and remove a file git rm --cached xxx # untrack git mv ReadMe ReadMe.md # rename a file
+git reset xxx  # change a file from staged to unstaged git reset  # unstage all files git rm xxx # untrack and remove a file git rm --cached xxx # untrack git mv ReadMe ReadMe.md # rename a file